Aerial view of Ontario Place gazing east toward the city, after 1980, Toronto Archives, S 1465, Fl 0361, Item 0012

 During the winter of 1994, the Forum was demolished to create the Molson Canadian Amphitheatre.
-It seated 16,000, whereas the previous venue held only 8,000.
+It seated 16,000, whereas the previous venue had held a combined total of 10,500.
 It opened in 1995 and was immediately popular, despite the misgivings among many fans over losing the original Forum.
 The same year, the demolition of the older waterslides permitted the building of the Rush River Raft Ride; it possessed rafts that accommodated five people.
 They descended from a height that was the equivalent of an eight-story tower.

 The park continued to expand during after the dawn of the 21st century.
 Among the additions were new restaurants, water slides, and a South Beach volley ball complex.
 The water in the slides was heated to provide a degree of comfort on cooler days.

 In 2006, I shall never forget attending the Rogers Chinese Lantern Festival, installed on the west island.
 Strolling along the many pathways after dark, I marvelled at the amazing creations.
 Lanterns were employed to build palaces, markets, replicas of world famous buildings, and streets scenes.
 There was even a huge dragon that slithered through the water of one of the lagoons.

 In 2009, the section of the Martin Goodman Trail near Ontario Place was opened, creating a direct bike path along the city’s waterfront to Ontario Place.
 The same year, the Event Tent in Market Square was altered to become Heritage Square.
 For several years, when the CNE was in operation, its entrance fee included Ontario Place.
 When attending the late-summer fair, I enjoyed walking along the paths of Ontario Place, beside the cooling water of the lake.
 It was a welcome relief from the hustle and bustle of the CNE and the noisy midway.